makersacademy/airport_challenge/README.md

+Plane can take off
-I managed to get the plane to take off, have a 'flying' status in flight, land and be ready for take off.
+Plane has a 'flying' status in flight
+Plane can land and be ready for take off
 Theres's still quite a few issues to resolve such as the airport capacity, conditions for the plane to land or take off.

 Airport Challenge